Joc Pederson Player Props: Giants vs. Brewers

 Joc Pederson At The Plate

-- Pederson is batting .238 with three doubles, a triple, three home runs and 11 walks.
+- Pederson has three doubles, a triple, three home runs and 11 walks while batting .224.

-- Pederson has had a base hit in 14 of 20 games this season, and multiple hits once.
+- In 14 of 21 games this year, Pederson has had at least one hit, including one game with multiple hits.

-- He has scored at least one run seven times this season (35.0%), including one multi-run game.
+- He has scored at least one run seven times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.